mikcamz/Linux/Linux Processes.md

-* **`kthread`** `: kernel thread - executing process in kernel space on behalf of the kernel itself, such as managing hardware, I/O operations, or performing background tasks.`
+* **kthread** : kernel thread \- executing process in kernel space on behalf of the kernel itself, such as managing hardware, I/O operations, or performing background tasks.

-* **`workqueue_subsystem/pool_workqueue_release`** `: ensures resources associated with a workqueue are properly released to prevent memory leaks.`
+* **workqueue\_subsystem/pool\_workqueue\_release** : ensures resources associated with a workqueue are properly released to prevent memory leaks.

-* **`workqueue_subsystem/kworker`** `: kernel worker - runs tasks like disk I/O, network packet handling, timers, or hardware driver requests.
-Features: Per-CPU Threads - helps distribute tasks, low priority Background Tasks, Dynamic Creation - created as needed depending on the workload`
+* **workqueue\_subsystem/kworker** : kernel worker \- runs tasks like disk I/O, network packet handling, timers, or hardware driver requests.
+Features: Per-CPU Threads \- helps distribute tasks, low priority Background Tasks, Dynamic Creation \- created as needed depending on the workload

-* **`RCU (Read-Copy-Update)`** `is a synchronization mechanism in the kernel.
-It allows readers to access data without locks while ensuring that writers can safely update it without interfering.`
+* **RCU (Read-Copy-Update)** is a synchronization mechanism in the kernel.
+It allows readers to access data without locks while ensuring that writers can safely update it without interfering.

-* **`RCU/rcu_tasks_kthread (traditional)`**`: handles grace periods for RCU operations involving tasks - ensure that all readers of a piece of data have completed before it can be safely updated or removed; When tasks (processes) are no longer referencing specific data, it cleans up and frees memory safely.
-It ensures efficient synchronization and clean-up in the kernel, allowing multiple processes to operate safely without locking.`
+* **RCU/rcu\_tasks\_kthread (traditional)**: handles **grace periods** for RCU operations involving **tasks** \- ensure that all readers of a piece of data have completed before it can be safely updated or removed; When tasks (processes) are no longer referencing specific data, it cleans up and frees memory safely.
+It ensures efficient synchronization and clean-up in the kernel, allowing multiple processes to operate safely without locking.

-* **`RCU/rcu_tasks_rude_kthread (RUDE)`**`: The "rude" ensures that the cleanup or synchronization happens aggressively, without waiting for other tasks to reach “quiescent state" - no longer referencing the data.
-Force the system to cleanup or update, preventing delays caused by uncooperative or long-running tasks.`
+* **RCU/rcu\_tasks\_rude\_kthread (RUDE)**: The **"rude"** ensures that the cleanup or synchronization happens aggressively, without waiting for other tasks to reach “quiescent state" \- no longer referencing the data.
+Force the system to cleanup or update, preventing delays caused by uncooperative or long-running tasks.

-* **`RCU/rcu_tasks_trace_kthread`** `: processes that pass through instrumented sections of the kernel, which are designed for debugging, monitoring, or profiling purposes.
+* **RCU/rcu\_tasks\_trace\_kthread** : processes that pass through **instrumented sections** of the kernel, which are designed for debugging, monitoring, or profiling purposes.
 Or having complex entering/exiting kernel-mode may not trigger traditional quiescent state detection.
-This works similar to rcu_tasks_rude_kthread, forcing update or cleanup.`
+This works similar to **rcu\_tasks\_rude\_kthread**, forcing update or cleanup.

-* **`RCU/rcu_preempt`** `: preempted means to interrupt. handles interruption in environments where tasks can be interrupted or moved around, ensuring data updating safely, such as in real-time or preemptive kernels.`
+* **RCU/rcu\_preempt** : **preempted** means to interrupt. handles interruption in environments where tasks can be interrupted or moved around, ensuring data updating safely, such as in real-time or preemptive kernels.

-* **`ksoftirqd`** `: kernel soft interrupts (softirqs) in a deferred and controlled manner.
-Handles time-sensitive tasks in a deferred way, can wait until the CPU is less busy (e.g networking, disk I/O, and timer events). ksoftirqd is created for each CPU core (e.g., ksoftirqd/0 for CPU 0, ksoftirqd/1 for CPU 1), it processes pending softIRQs when the kernel detects that handling them in the interrupt context could overload the system or cause latency issues.`
+* **ksoftirqd** : kernel soft interrupts (**softirqs**) in a deferred and controlled manner.
+Handles time-sensitive tasks in a deferred way, can wait until the CPU is less busy (e.g networking, disk I/O, and timer events). **ksoftirqd** is created for each CPU core (e.g., ksoftirqd/0 for CPU 0, ksoftirqd/1 for CPU 1), it processes pending softIRQs when the kernel detects that handling them in the interrupt context could overload the system or cause latency issues.

-* **`migration`** `: move a task (or process) from one CPU to another.
+* **migration** : move a task (or process) from one CPU to another.
 Manage workloads efficiently across the system's CPUs.
-Each CPU has a migration/X thread (where X is the CPU number).`
+Each CPU has a **migration/X** thread (where X is the CPU number).

-* **`idle_inject`** `: Force CPU to idle, used for thermal throttling and power management. idle_inject/X - idle specific cpu X.`
+* **idle\_inject** : Force CPU to idle, used for thermal throttling and power management. **idle\_inject/X \-** idle specific cpu X.

-* **`cpuhp`** `: cpu hot plug, manages the process of dynamically adding or removing CPUs in a running system.`
+* **cpuhp** : cpu hot plug, manages the process of dynamically adding or removing CPUs in a running system.

-* **`kdevtmpfs`** `: manages kernel_device_tmpfs temporary file system in memory.
-Devices will have a file created in /dev Eliminates the need for manual device file creation, which was required in earlier systems.
-Active during: boot, device hotplug/removal.`
+* **kdevtmpfs** : manages kernel\_device\_tmpfs temporary file system in memory.
+Devices will have a file created in **/dev** Eliminates the need for manual device file creation, which was required in earlier systems.
+Active during: boot, device hotplug/removal.

-* **`kauditd`** `: handling audit events generated by the Linux Audit Subsystem.
+* **kauditd** : handling audit events generated by the **Linux Audit Subsystem**.
 This subsystem is used to track and log system events for security auditing (IMPORTANT).
-Things it logs: file access or modifications; changes to system configurations; user logins, logouts, and privilege escalations; system calls made by processes.`
+Things it logs: file access or modifications; changes to system configurations; user logins, logouts, and privilege escalations; system calls made by processes.

-* **`khungtaskd`** `: kernel process detect and handle "hung" tasks (default timeout: 120s).
-Provide: Process ID (PID), Stack trace, Task state.`
+* **khungtaskd** : kernel process detect and handle "hung" tasks (default timeout: 120s).
+Provide: Process ID (PID), Stack trace, Task state.

-* **`oom_reaper`** `: Out_of_memory_reaper - select and terminate process, freeing memory and preventing a complete system hang.
-Reclaiming memory from a process before it fully terminates => don’t have to wait for the process to terminate => speed.`
+* **oom\_reaper** : Out\_of\_memory\_reaper \- select and terminate process, freeing memory and preventing a complete system hang. *Reclaiming memory from a process **before it fully terminates** \=\> don’t have to wait for the process to terminate \=\> speed.*

-  ***`__Memory paging__`** `: It divides the physical memory (RAM) and the virtual memory (used by processes) into fixed-size chunks called pages.
-Paging helps in isolating processes, enabling memory protection, and supporting virtual memory.
-Page size is commonly 4KB or smaller depending on the system.`*
+  ***|\_Memory paging\_|** : Memory paging divides virtual memory into fixed-size pages (often 4KB), maps them to physical memory page frames via a page table, and uses the MMU to translate addresses, enabling efficient memory use, process isolation, and support for virtual memory.*

-* **`kcompactd0`** `:  responsible for memory compaction, a process that rearranges physical memory to make larger contiguous blocks of free memory available (essentially copying them away to make continuous free memory space).
-Memory fragmentation occurs over time as memory allocations and deallocations create scattered free blocks.`
+* **kcompactd0** :  responsible for **memory compaction**, a process that rearranges physical memory to make larger contiguous blocks of free memory available (essentially copying them away to make continuous free memory space). **Memory fragmentation** occurs over time as memory allocations and deallocations create scattered free blocks.

-* **`ksmd`** `:`
+* **khugepaged** : managing **Transparent Huge Pages (THP), periodically** scan and collapse smaller memory pages (typically 4 KB) into huge pages (usually 2 MB) \=\> less lookup to page tables, smaller page tables

+  ***kcompactd0** creates contiguous memory blocks that **khugepaged** can then use for huge page allocation.*

+* **ksmd** : Kernel\_Samepage\_Merging\_Daemon \- Merging multiple identical memory pages. **ksmd** replaces the duplicate pages with a **read-only-single shared page** and maps into the virtual address space of all processes using it. **Copy-on-Write (COW)** \- when a process write to the memory page, **ksmd** creates a private copy for that process only, other processes continue to use the shared page.

+* **irq/X** : Interrupt Request (IRQ) kernel threads \- **Interrupt Requests (IRQs)** are signals sent by hardware devices to CPU, CPU pause to process IRQs.
+Modern irq handles interrupts as request, making the initial “hard IRQ” phase quick, offloading time-consuming/complex work to the IRQ/x thread. \=\> More system responsiveness and avoid long delays.

+* **watchdogd** : *watchdog subsystem \-* mechanism that monitors the health and responsiveness of the system. **watchdog timer** \- hardware or software mechanism that monitors system activity.
+If system fails to reply to a “kick” or “ping” made by watchdog, it triggers corrective action (typically a reboot).
+If watchdog itself fails to kick the timer, the watchdog mechanism triggers a system reset.

+* **ksgxd** : **Intel Software Guard Extensions (SGX: configure enclave size in BIOS)** \- allows programs to create **secure enclaves** in memory, protecting sensitive data and code from being accessed or tampered with by other software, including the operating system and hypervisor.